2022 - Sean Curtis, Tyler Walles, and Jack Walsh

 The Board of Directors of the Andover Hockey Association is pleased to announce the formation of an annual scholarship for deserving alumni of the AHA youth hockey program.

-Recipients will be selected each April and the one-time scholarships will be awarded following successful completion of the recipients' first semester of college.
+Recipients will be selected each spring and the one-time scholarships will be awarded following successful completion of the recipients' first semester of college.
 Alumni from both boys’ and girls’ teams are welcome to apply.
 The BoD reserves the right to split funds among deserving candidates.

 For 2022, the AHA BoD has pledged to award up to $1,500 in scholarship funds to deserving graduates.

 To be eligible, applicants must:

 - Be a graduating high school senior (Andover High School or Catholic/private school acceptable)

-- Have been member of AHA for at least 3 full seasons
+- Have been member of AHA for at least three full seasons

-- Complete a 500 word essay on what the AHA means to you and how you plan to use the skills you’ve learned as a member in college and beyond
+- Complete a 500 word minimum essay on what the AHA means to you and how you plan to use the skills you’ve learned as a member in college and beyond

 To apply, submit the following to email@example.com by Sunday, April 30th, 2023: